Skip to Content

 “When I see a kid who is all in—150%—and they are trying to do the right thing, it energizes me,” Winter said.
 “People who always step up to the challenges we face every day inspire me.”

 In August of 2023, a group of agitators arrived on campus during dismissal bearing signs and microphones and shouted anti-abortion and anti-trans rhetoric.
 After the demonstrators left campus, the newspaper class faced a difficult decision.
 How do you cover a group of people who arrived on a high school campus with the singular goal to disrupt?
-In an editorial meeting between Winter and the editors, Winter watched as his students debated how best to cover the day’s events.
-In the end, the staff chose to highlight the community’s response to the agitators instead of their rhetoric.
+In an staff meeting before they left Room 134 to cover the disturbance, Winter watched and listened as his students debated how best to cover the day’s events.
+In the end, the staff chose to highlight the community’s response to the agitators instead of focusing on their rhetoric.

-“We were fully engaged in dealing with this issue, and as a teacher, it felt so good as the teacher to see us have that conversation and discover what our goal was going to be in our coverage,” Winter said.
-“It was such a powerful group conversation and we were all in it together.”
+“We were fully engaged in dealing with this issue, and it felt so good as the teacher to see us have that conversation and discover what our goal was going to be in our coverage,” Winter said.
+“It was such a powerful group conversation, and we were all in it together.”

-Winter admits that he doesn’t know everything, but said that he learns a lot from students who come to his class with their own skills learned previously.
+Winter admits that he doesn’t know everything, and said that he learns a lot from students who come to his class.
 Scott joined the newspaper program after working on KBTV, the Kealing Middle School news channel, and began teaching Winter the ins and outs of broadcasting.

 As for being a good reporter, Winter said it comes from wanting to interact with new people and write about their hobbies and interests.